In a word, gone.

 (2) Yes, carefully written non-compete agreements are generally lawful, but they might not hold up in every situation, depending on the facts.

-For those two reasons and more, regardless of any new FTC rule, a careful business should work with legal counsel to design contracts that fit–for the specific industry, the specific employee’s job duties, the specific territory, and the specific customer base.
-With proper planning and legal advice, at least some degree of legitimate protections will always be recognized and enforced by courts.
+A careful business should work with legal counsel to design contracts that fit–for the specific industry, the specific employee’s job duties, the specific territory, and the specific customer base.
+With proper planning and legal advice, at least some degree of legitimate protections will always be recognized and enforced by courts, regardless of any appeals in the current fight with the FTC or any new, more limited rule-making effort by the agency.